 Evaporated milk is a versatile ingredient for any cook.

-Essentially, any non-dairy milk can be used in its place, you just might need to boil it lightly to thicken it to a similar consistency as evaporated milk (that’s how evaporated milk is made in the first place).
+For vegans, any non-dairy milk can be used in place of evaporated milk, you just need to boil it to thicken it to a similar consistency as evaporated milk (that’s how evaporated milk is made in the first place).